iamkirankumaryadav/MySQL/SQL Overview.md

 # Select Table ( All the rows and columns )
 SELECT * FROM Employee;

-# Select required columns from table:
+# Select columns from table:
 SELECT
 'Kirankumar' || ' ' || 'Yadav' AS Name,
 Age,